 When it comes to the handle, today most of them are made out of hard plastic.
 However, most people prefer the old school wood handles, because they consider them more durable than the plastic ones, which is true.
 You should also know what size the handle of your axe or maul should be.

 Neither end should actually touch your fingers in any way to determine how the head of the axe or maul rests.
-If it doesn’t, that means the tool is of perfect balance.
-This method is mostly used when checking the balance of single-bit axes.
+If it doesn’t, that means the tool is in perfect balance.
+This method is mostly used when checking the balance of single-bit mauls.

 Thickness of the Blade